Daniel Pipes Explains 'Islamism'

 Islamism is a global affliction whose victims count peoples of all religions.
 Non-Muslims are losing their lives to it in such countries as Nigeria, Sudan, Egypt, and the Philippines.
 Muslims are the main casualties in Algeria, Turkey, Iran, and Afghanistan.
 Islamism is perhaps the most vibrant and coherent ideological movement in the world today; it threatens us all.
 Moderate Muslims and non-Muslims must cooperate to battle this scourge.

-Third, I am currently working on Muslim life in the United States, a relatively new topic.
-Here are three conclusions to emerge from my research:
+About Muslim life in the United States: Here are three conclusions to emerge from my research on this a relatively new topic:

 (b) The Nation of Islam is disappearing.
 The Nation of Islam is not just the organization headed currently by Louis Farrakhan but a complex body of institutions that since 1913 have gone by many names (Moorish Science Temple of America, Allah's Temple of Islam, Five Percenters, etc.) and featured a number of outsized personalities (Elijah Muhammad, Malcolm X, Muhammad Ali).
 The historic role of this institution is to create a substantial body of African-American converts to Islam (at present, they number about one million).
 With the passage of time, the odd, folkloristic, and distinctly non-Islamic qualities of the NoI are fading.
 I predict that Farrakhan is its last leader with a national presence and that the organization is destined to disappear or to merge with real Islam.